SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-filters.md

 user to manually select seasonal filters, this case study can be applied only to the X-13ARIMA-SEATS specifications.

-In general the automatic seasonal adjustment procedure uses the default options to select the most appropriate moving average.
+The automatic seasonal adjustment procedure uses the default options to select the most appropriate moving average.
 However there are occasions when the user will need to specify a different seasonal moving average to that identified by the program.
 For example, if the SI values